Brasilia Entry Requirements

 Visa-Free Entry

-Citizens of these countries can enter Brazil for tourism or business without obtaining a visa in advance
+Citizens of these nations can enter Brasilia without advance visa arrangements

 Includes